Nursing Home Abuse in Texas

 “Today, approximately 10 percent of older adults are victims of abuse in the United States, and the trend is increasing,” Dr. Wolf-Klein said.

 Keep in mind that if you or a loved one have been victim to assisted living abuse, an experienced attorney may be able to assist in recovering damages for pain and suffering, financial loss, medical bills, emotional trauma, and more.
-Our leading nursing home abuse attorneys in Texas at McIver Brown law firm have decades of experience, and have helped numerous clients go on to win maximum financial compensation.
-Give us a call today for a free consultation.
+Nursing home abuse lawyers have decades of experience, and have helped numerous clients go on to win maximum financial compensation.
+Call today for a free consultation.

 Nursing Home Residents with Criminal Past Could Lead to Nursing Home Abuse